gnebbia/virtualizzazione_appunti/docker.md

 * long ID
 * short ID

-short ID and name of running containers can be obtained using
+short ID and name of running containers can be obtained using:

 ```sh
  docker ps
 ```
 while long ID are obtained by inspecting the container.
 To display all the available containers we can do:

 ```sh
  docker ps -a
 ```

-### Creating a Container
+## Creating a Container

 To create a container we do: